You can add and edit your equipment in the Equipment module. There are three types of equipment you can add: "item", "case", and "kit".

 Read our article about the Webshop plugin for more information.

-Read our article about setting up QR codes, barcodes and RFID codes for more information.
+Read our article about setting up QR codes and barcodes for more information.